 Andrej: Rolf, you helped so many companies solve their reporting problems.
 Is there a road map to efficient business communication in a company?
 How should a company start implementing IBCS?

 Rolf: There are at least 3 important preconditions we have to fulfill.
-First we need a concept.
-If you adopt the IBCS concept, this problem is solved most of the times.
+First, we need a concept.
+If you adopt the IBCS concept, this problem is solved most of the time.

 The change must come from the very top of the organization - CEO, CFO, central headquarters working on this.
 From there going to lower levels.
 Some organizations have the power to do this, others don't.
 I know organizations that have rolled out these concepts on a worldwide scale.
 It took them 3-4 years.
 It's not a weekend job, it takes time.
 On the other hand, some companies are not able to do it in one location.
 One department does things one way while another department does them differently.

-Andrej: Do you have a secret weapon, a recommendation on how to change the people's mind?
+Andrej: Do you have a secret weapon, a recommendation on how to change people's minds?

 Andrej: There are quite a few companies that already embrace the value of standardization.
 Could you name a few companies?